iamkirankumaryadav/Library/Supply Chain Management/Supply Chain.md

 Cut excess costs and deliver the products to the customer faster.

-Nowdays delivery made by Flipkarts and Amazon in 2 - 3 days is due to Suppy Chain Management.
+e.g. Nowdays delivery made by `Flipkart` and `Amazon` in 2 - 3 days is due to Suppy Chain Management.

 ### Aim